 Tip#1 – Start With A Clean Workspace:

-allows tape to stick properly to surface leading to straighter lines
+- allows the tape to stick properly to the surface leading to straighter lines

 Tip #2 – Use Low Tack Painters Tape:

 We prefer to use blue painter’s tape that is low tack, meaning it will not peel the paint when it comes off.
 Carefully, apply the tape along the area you want to paint.
 Use a plastic putty knife to make sure the tape is placed firmly.

 With a small amount of paint on your brush, paint along the tape being careful not to get paint on the side of the tape that you do not want to paint.
 We recommend using a 2-3″ brush and to apply less paint to start off with.
 It is better to have to go back over the area a second time than to have drips from too much paint on your brush.
 You will have better control of your paint leading to a better final result.

 Home Painters Toronto Pro Tip – Be Aware

 Using painters tape may be harder than “cutting in” with a brush.
 If the tape is not placed correctly, the paint can bleed in and cause messy lines.
 This method can also lose effectiveness if the walls or drywall is not straight to begin with.

 To remove the tape, wait until the paint is dry to the touch.
 This means that there should not be any shiny or wet looking spots.